WU-Dingxiang/KaraBlog/README.md

-# KaraBlog Personal Blog Website by Java
+# KaraBlog - A Personal Blog Website by Java

-The KaraFM personal blog website makes it easier to buidl a blog for yourself.
+The KaraBlog personal blog website makes it easier to buidl a blog for yourself.